caryp/knife-rightscale/README.md

 # Knife RightScale

 This is a Knife plugin for RightScale.
 This plugin gives knife the ability to provision servers on clouds managed by the RightScale platform.
 It is expected that you already have a Chef Server running or are using a hosted Chef solution from OpsCode.

 NOTE: this plugin is currently under development and subject to change

 ## REQUIREMENTS:

 You will need a RightScale account with at least one cloud registered.
 You can sign up for a free trial account [here](https://www.rightscale.com).

-I was lazy and only added support for the RightScale API 1.5 (since API 1.0 is EC2 only and deprecated).
-As such, this plugin cannot currently provision servers on EC2.
-If you need this capability and would like to part in a private beta to enable that functionality, please contact support@rightscale.com and they will hook you up.
-If you have any problems, please send me an email directly.

 You will also need a running Chef Server.
 If you don't already have one you can sign up for a free trial of Hosted Chef from Opscode [here](http://www.opscode.com/hosted-chef/).

+If you have an existing account and want to provision on EC2 clouds, you may need to migrate your account to the Unified Cloud Platform.
+Please see [here](http://support.rightscale.com/Announcements/2013-09-20_Unified_Cloud_Platform_Migration_Details) for more info on UCP.

 ## INSTALLATION:

 Be sure you are running the latest version Chef 10.
 Versions earlier than 0.10.0 don't support plugins.
 This has not yet been tested with Chef 11.

-    gem install chef -v 10.24.0
+    gem install chef -v 10.26.0

 This plugin is distributed as a Ruby Gem.
 To install it, run:

     gem install knife-rightscale

 Depending on your system's configuration, you may need to run this command with root privileges.

 ## CONFIGURATION:

 In order to communicate with the RightScale API you will have to tell Knife about your RightScale account information.
 The easiest way to accomplish this is to create some entries in your <tt>knife.rb</tt> file:

     knife[:rightscale_user]  = "you@yourdomain.com"
     knife[:rightscale_password] = "supersecretpassword"
     knife[:rightscale_account_id] = "1234"

-If your knife.rb file will be checked into a SCM system (ie readable by others) you may want to read the values from environment variables:
+If your knife.rb file will be checked into a SCM system (i.e. readable by others) you may want to read the values from environment variables:

     knife[:rightscale_user] = "#{ENV['RIGHTSCALE_EMAIL']}"
     knife[:rightscale_password] = "#{ENV['RIGHTSCALE_PASSWORD']}"

 You also have the option of passing your RightScale credentials into the individual knife subcommands using the <tt>-A</tt> (or <tt>--rightscale-account-id</tt>),
 <tt>-U</tt> (or <tt>--rightscale-user</tt>), <tt>-P</tt> (or <tt>--rightscale-password</tt>) command options

 ## Provision a Server